heysokam/minim/doc/todo/C_features.md

       - [x] the declarator list in a declaration
       - [x] initializer list in initialization, including compound literals (since C99)
       - [x] the argument list in a function call expression
-      - [ ] the enumerator list in an enum declaration
+      - [x] the enumerator list in an enum declaration
       - [x] a function parameter list
       - [ ] the macro parameter list in a function-like macro definition
-      - [ ] the macro argument list in a function-like macro invocation, unless found between an inner set of parentheses
+      - [x] the macro argument list in a function-like macro invocation, unless found between an inner set of parentheses
       - [ ] the generic association list in a generic selection expression (since C11)
       - [ ] an attribute list (since C23)
     - [ ] In a static assertion declaration, separate the arguments. (since C11)
     - [ ] In a generic selection expression, separate the controlling expression and the generic association list. (since C11)
 - [ ] Identifier
+  - [x] Standard behavior
   - [ ] Unbounded: Reserved Keywords checks
 - [ ] Scope, Lookup and Name Spaces
+  - [x] Standard behavior
   - [ ] Unbounded: Disallow name shadowing, even through nested scopes
 - [ ] Type
   - [ ] Type classification